 1. Camp Kuzuma

 Camp Kuzuma is a beautiful boutique eco-lodge in Botswana that borders Chobe National Park and Hwange National Park in the Chobe region of Botswana.
 This boutique lodge is nestled in the pristine Kazuma Forest Reserve.
-The lodge lies a 2hour drive from Victoria Falls, 1.5 hours’ drive from Nantwich, Hwange, and only a 1-hour drive from Kasane.
+The lodge lies a 2-hour drive from Victoria Falls, 1.5 hour’s drive from Nantwich, Hwange, and only a 1-hour drive from Kasane.

 During the days, the expert guides will astound with their knowledge of fauna, flora, and wildlife to discover.
 Besides journeying through the bush in an open-air safari vehicle, guests also have the incredible opportunity to experience the area by water and air (for an additional fee).
 A Chobe Riverboat cruise is an absolute must to watch hippos and crocodiles bask in the sun on the banks of the river while elephants get right in and walk across to the other side.
-And by air, you can peacefully glide above the plains watching the herds below, a once in a lifetime experience that you’ll never forget!
+And by air, you can peacefully glide above the plains watching the herds below, a once-in-a-lifetime experience that you’ll never forget!

-In the main area of the lodge, you will find a rim-flow pool overlooking the busy waterhole where herds of elephant drink and bathe, and during the dry season other animals line up to wait their turn.
+In the main area of the lodge, you will find a rim-flow pool overlooking the busy waterhole where herds of elephant drink and bathe, and during the dry season, other animals line up to wait their turn.
 A sunken fire pit lies just off the deck, creating a space that invites quiet contemplation in the cool afternoon breeze and a gathering place for bush tales around the campfire in the evening.
-Guests will enjoy Boma dinners under the stars and a Shebeen Chic experience, a down to earth dinner with a delightfully local African flavor.
+Guests will enjoy Boma dinners under the stars and a Shebeen Chic experience, a down-to-earth dinner with a delightfully local African flavor.